 8. Hit the sweet spot.
 To look their best on Skip, make sure all food photos are shot in landscape with a 3:2 aspect ratio, are in JPEG format, and are no more than 6MB.
 Stick to 2100 x 1400 pixels for menu items and 2400 x 2400 pixels for hero images.

 Happy with your pics and ready to upload?
 If you’re a Menu Self-Serve (MSS) partner, here’s how to do it in a snap:

 - Scroll to the bottom of the form and click “Upload Image”

 - Select an image, adjust it however you like and click “Create”

 If you’re not an MSS partner, that is, you’re a corporate brand, POS-integrated, an alcohol vendor or part of the Group Menu, you’ll need a little help from our end to upload your pics.
 And here’s how to get it:

 - Create ticket

 - Select “Update Menu” and “Submit Menu Photos”

 - Upload up to 5 images

 At the end of the day, catching your customers’ eyes and tempting their taste buds are THE most important things you can do for your restaurant.
+Skip also supports you by providing free professional food photography services.
 Using professional quality photos will not only help drive customer conversion, it’ll keep them coming back for more.
 And isn’t that the name of the game?